-Looking forward to FY2018, the primary issues likely to continue dominating much of our focus over the next year involve financial planning and various capital projects.
-The primary projects in FY2018 include:
+Looking forward to FY2019, the primary issues likely to continue dominating much of our focus over the next year involve financial planning and various capital projects.
+The primary projects in FY2019 include:

-- 1. GFOA Distinguished Budget Award Program: Continue to refine the Town's Award winning budget for the FY2018 submission to the Government Finance Officers Association (GFOA) Distinguished Budget Award Program.
-FY2017 enhancements will continue to focus on long-range financial planning and refinement of the FTMS, as well as the introduction of meaningful performance measures into the operating budgets.
-Results from the comprehensive Staffing Study will be incorporated into the financial projections as implementation proceeds in FY2018. - 2.
-Fire Station Feasibility Study: During FY2017 the Town formed a Fire Station Feasibility Study Committee which is charged with issuing a Request for Qualifications (RFQ) to hire an architectural/engineering firm to assess the Fire Station's location and building needs.
-The goal of the feasibility study is to determine if the existing Fire Station can be renovated and expanded at the current location, or if a new site is needed.
-The feasibility study will include the development of conceptual designs and cost estimates for funding consideration at a future Town Meeting. - 3.
-Health Insurance Plan Design Changes to be Negotiated: During FY2017 the Town successfully negotiated health insurance plan design changes with all bargaining units that largely mitigated the anticipated premium increases.
-Unfortunately, the FY2018 anticipated health insurance budget increase of 12% will once again necessitate negotiating plan design changes with all bargaining units in order to get the overall FY2018 budget increase down to 8%.
-Although the average health insurance budget increase for the last eight years has remained manageable at just 2.57%, ongoing market uncertainty appears to be signaling a period of escalation that will require active management in FY2018 and FY2019.
-The Town's Insurance Advisory Committee (IAC) has been meeting regularly to gather information and make recommendations regarding the various options.
+- 1. GFOA Distinguished Budget Award Program: Continue to refine the Town's Award winning budget for the FY2019 submission to the Government Finance Officers Association (GFOA) Distinguished Budget Award Program.
+FY2019 enhancements will continue to focus on long-range financial planning and refinement of the FTMS, as well as the introduction of meaningful performance measures into the operating budgets. - 2.
+Fire Station Feasibility Study: During FY2018 the Fire Station Feasibility Study Committee issued a qualifications-based bid to hire an architectural/engineering firm to assess the Fire Station's location and building needs.
+Johnson Roberts Associates, Inc. was unanimously selected and the feasibility study is underway to determine if the existing Fire Station can be renovated and expanded on the current site, or if a new site is needed.
+A preferred design solution and site location is expected to be brought forward for Town Meeting consideration in FY2019. - 3.
+Health Insurance Plan Design Changes to be Negotiated: During FY2018 the Town successfully negotiated health insurance plan design changes with all bargaining units that largely mitigated anticipated premium increases.
+Unfortunately, due to a combination of high claims and general market trends, the Town and employees are facing a \$927,000, or 13.57%, premium increase in FY2019.